ChristosPapastergiou/Shell/README.md

 Implementation of a Shell in C

-A basic implementation of a shell.
 The goal of this task is to familiarize you with the creation and management of processes and files and signals, writing a simple mysh shell (my simple shell) in a Linux environment and in the C programming language.

 # Compilation & Run